Skip to main content

 Validate vs. verify — two different things.
 The Validate step is an automatic check built into the workflow: anyformat runs your rules on every document.
 Verifying is something you do by hand afterward — marking a value as correct with the thumbs-up (see Verification & review).
 One is the machine checking your rules; the other is you confirming the result.

-• Add it when: some results must meet conditions you can state in words, and you want failures flagged automatically.
+• Add it when: some results must meet conditions, and you want failures flagged automatically.
 Place Validate after the Extract step whose output you want to check.

 • Where results show up: failures appear in the Validation tab of the results, alongside the extracted data.

-Example: check that the name on an ID matches the name on the contract, verify an IBAN’s format, or flag expired documents.
+Example: check that the name on an ID matches the name on the contract (AI), confirm the invoice year is between 1995 and 2050, or that subtotal + tax equals the total (deterministic).

 What’s next?